kasem-sm/SlimeKT/docs/api/article/get_articles_in_explore.md

   GET api/article/explore
 ```

-Fetches four Articles of any topics that are not yet subscribed by the user.
+Fetches four articles from any topic that has not yet been subscribed to by the user.

 ```
 {